kagent-dev/kmcp/README.md

 ## CLI Tool

-The KMCP CLI provides a complete development experience for MCP servers with project scaffolding, build automation, and deployment tools.
+The kmcp CLI provides a complete development experience for MCP servers with project scaffolding, build automation, and deployment tools.

 ### Installation